Associate Director's Welcome

 Our mission is to create and manage a physical environment that promotes learning, research, and public service at The University of Texas at Austin through our core values of service, integrity, teamwork, excellence and stewardship.
-To create this exceptional environment, we provide the following services to the university:
+Landscape and Integrated Building Services is comprised of the following branches and work units:

 We are committed to the university’s goal to significantly reduce waste on campus through our Resource Recovery branch's Zero Waste Program.

 The University of Texas at Austin Landscape & Integrated Building Services brings together a unique group of employees who have received numerous awards from a broad spectrum of associations and groups.
 We are responsible for approximately 19 million gross square feet of building space at the university, and serve the 427-acre Main Campus, 476-acre J.J.
 Pickle Research Campus, 445-acre Brackenridge Tract, 96-acre Montopolis Research Center, and several other satellite sites.
 We welcome you to learn more about our organization.